toaigit/shibb-sp/README.md

-# shibb-sp
+# shibb-and-perl
-Apache with Shibboleth For SAML authentication
+Simple Apache with Shibb and Perl-CGI
+*  Please see README.toai for more detail